05 February - 10 March 2020

 The evaluation of the scientific quality of your application is made based on four basic criteria (Scientific quality of the proposed research, Novelty and originality, Merits of the applicant, Feasibility).
 The purpose of using several components is to achieve a multi-faceted evaluation.
 In general, the scientific quality of the project receives a greater focus when evaluating applications for project grant, while the competency of the applicant is given greater weight when evaluating individual/career support.
 The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade grade scale.

-In addition to the basic criteria, applications for project grant 3R are also evaluated using an additional criterion (relevance) on a seven-grade scale.
+In addition to the basic criteria, your application for a project grant within 3R is also evaluated using an additional criterion (relevance) on a seven-grade scale.

 For each criterion, there are guiding questions to support the panel members’ evaluation of your application.
 These can also function as guidance for you when you write your application.